RenzoMuzi/test-react-ui/README.md

 ### Color Customization
 if you want to change the colors of the default styles of the component you have two options:

-####  1. Using one of the default color palletes
+####  1. Using the default color pallete
-Currently we have two options in separate files, you can import the one that you want to override the styles:
+Currently we have an option in a separate file, you can import it to override the styles:
  1. `variables.css`: Default styling
- 2. `variables-pw-ui.css`: pw-ui color pallete.

 ####  2. Overriding the css variables by hand
 The following variables are used to define the colors of the default styles: